Hoodwinked!: Soundtrack

-The soundtrack was released in December 2005.
-Owing to legal disputes, the CD was pulled off of the market a month after its release and was not available again until November 2009.
-It was re-released on iTunes in January 2010.
+Hoodwinked: Original Motion Picture Soundtrack is the film's soundtrack album which was produced by Todd Edwards and John Mark Painter, recorded and mixed at Ocean Way Studios and IHOF Studios (both in Nashville, Tennessee) and released on December 13, 2005 by Rykodisc.
+Due to legal wrangles, the soundtrack's CD wasn't available for about 4 years after the film's theatrical release, but as of the end of 2009, the soundtrack's CD is again for sale.
+The soundtrack was also re-released on iTunes in January 2010.

+Track listing

 Release

 Hoodwinked! received a one-week, limited release in Los Angeles on December 16, 2005 to qualify for Oscar consideration.
 A nationwide U.S. release was scheduled for Christmas Day, 2005, but it was moved to January 13, 2006 to avoid competition with other films released during the holiday season.

 Home media

 Hoodwinked! was released on DVD on May 2, 2006 and on Blu-ray and DVD on February 15, 2011.
 The film was the best-selling DVD in its initial week of release, selling over 700,000 copies and making over $13.5 million.
 A 22-minute behind-the-scenes video podcast is available for free on iTunes.

+In July 2025, after years of unavailability on streaming and rental services, Content Partners, LLC acquired ownership and derivative rights to Hoodwinked! and Hoodwinked Too!
+Hood vs. Evil from Kanbar Entertainment, licensing North American distribution rights to Sony Pictures Worldwide Acquisitions and international rights to the Weinstein Company's successor-in-interest Lionsgate.